Reference > WCAG1 Level A

 attribute and have different links with the same link text.
 See HTML Techniques for WCAG 1.0.E836

-13.1: Use different values for
+CP 13.1: Use different values for

 title